-Students studying for their GCSE examinations in Year 1, will further develop their skills in these 6 main areas.
+Students studying for their GCSE examinations in Year 10 and Year 11, will further develop their skills in the 6 main areas.

 The GCSE qualification consists of three equally-weighted written examination papers at either Foundation or Higher tier.
 Paper 1 is a non-calculator assessment.
 A calculator is allowed for Paper 2 and Paper 3.
 Each paper is 1 hour and 30 minutes long.
 Each paper has 80 marks.
 The qualification will be graded and certificated on a scale from 9 to 1 using the total mark across all three papers where 9 is the highest grade.
 Foundation tier allows grading from 1 to 5.
 Higher tier allows grading from 4 to 9.